+Food laws and regulations are very dispersed in Colombia, and in some cases, they have not been updated since the 1980s.
 Food laws and regulations in Colombia stem primarily from provisions under Law 9 of 1979.
-Since then, the government of Colombia (GOC) has issued subsequent regulations related to food safety and quality, labeling, product registration, and import procedures.
+Since 1979, the GOC has issued subsequent regulations related to food safety and quality, labeling, product registration, and import procedures.
 Government agencies responsible for food policy development and implementation include the Ministry of Health and Social Protection (MHSP), the National Institute for the Surveillance of Food and Medicines (INVIMA), the Ministry of Agriculture and Rural Development (MARD), and the Colombian Institute for Agriculture and Livestock (ICA).
 Additionally, the Colombian Ministry of Commerce, Industry and Tourism (MINCIT) and the National Tax and Customs Directorate (DIAN) are responsible for the administration of overall import-export operations and customs procedures, respectively.